marijndegen/3.react-redux-RTL-mswjs-api-mock-typescript-easy-guide/README.md

 import type { PreloadedState } from "@reduxjs/toolkit";
 import { Provider } from "react-redux";

-import type { AppStore, RootState } from "../app/store";
+import type { AppStore, RootState } from "../redux/store";
-// As a basic setup, import your same slice reducers import userReducer from "../features/users/userSlice";
+// As a basic setup, import your same slice reducers import mySlice from "../redux/mySlice";

 // This type interface extends the default options for render from RTL, as well
 // as allows the user to specify other things such as initialState, store.